informatik-mannheim/snips/README.md

 ```

 Note that there were two escape comments used.
 1) // for markdown and 2
 ) # for R comments.
 This is useful because a # in markdown would render a header.
 Thus, any snippet option would be displayed as a header in the primary document.
-Telling snippet to use // as a comment with snippet options mitigates this.
+Telling `snips` to use // as a comment with snippet options mitigates this.
+The option `-c` (or `--comment`) can be passed multiple times when more than one escape comment is needed.
+In our example this would be `-c #  -c //`.

 The public version (in `src_dest`) will then contain